NonsoOmoko/NonsoOmoko/README.md

 👋 Hi there!
 Welcome to my GitHub profile.

-I'm Chukwunonso " 'Nonso " Omoko, a Mechanical Engineering student passionate about data analysis and Python programming.
+I'm Chukwunonso " Nonso " Omoko, a Mechanical Engineering student passionate about data analysis and Python programming.
 Here, you'll find a collection of my data analysis projects, Python scripts, and more.

 🔍 **Explore My Projects:**